groundhog3/CS2303_Assignments/cs2303_hws/cs2303_hw04/readme.txt

 # CS2303_HW04
+Author: Ryan Mechery

 For this assignment, 2 programs were created.
 1. sorttest – This program takes in numbers from the command line, puts them into an array, sorts them, and prints out time taken to sort.
 2. sorttest2 – This program does much of the same as sorrtest except it uses randomly generated values and lets user select sorting function.

 ## Compilation
 To compile the program, open the directory into any unix environment and enter make to compile all the source files.